-• Northwest Housing Development-the City and CDA control approximately 70 acres of residential property in the northwest area of the community; being portions of the Northwest Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Additions, as well as vacant lots in Paulsen's First Addition and Parkview Addition.
+• Northwest Housing Development-the City and CDA control 70 acres of residential property in the northwest area of the community; being portions of the Northwest Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Additions, as well as vacant lots in Paulsen's First Addition and Parkview Addition.

-Approximately 72 build-ready single-family residential lots are available, as well as 13 acres of land intended for medium-density (townhome/condominium) residential projects.
+Approximately 68 build-ready single-family residential lots are available, as well as 13 acres of land intended for medium-density (townhome/condominium) residential projects.
 The City will continue to market the available housing lots over the course of the planning period.

-Green spaces and pedestrian trails to augment the northwest area will be planned and constructed in 2023.
+Green spaces and pedestrian trails to augment the northwest area will be planned and constructed in 2024.

-Action Responsible Party Timeframe Cost

-Support private and speculative housing Private Developers and Jan-Dec Variable
+Action Responsible Party Timeframe Cost Support private and speculative housing construction activities Private Developers and Builders, City, CDA Jan-Dec Variable Park/green space and trail development planning and construction City Jan-Dec >\$300,000

-construction activities Builders, City, CDA

-Park/green space and trail development City Jan-Dec >\$600,000

-planning and construction -